vital1188/voice-pal-app/README.md

 - **Coral**: Neutral voice with a warm tone
 - **Sage**: Neutral voice with a wise character
 - **Verse**: Neutral voice with a poetic style

+## Language Options

+Nicanor supports 12 languages, allowing you to have conversations in:

+- English
+- Spanish (Español)
+- German (Deutsch)
+- French (Français)
+- Italian (Italiano)
+- Romanian (Română)
+- Russian (Русский)
+- Ukrainian (Українська)
+- Portuguese (Português)
+- Polish (Polski)
+- Chinese (中文)
+- Japanese (日本語)

+When you select a language, Nicanor will immediately respond in that language and use appropriate expressions and idioms native to that language.

 ## Project Structure